-There is only 1 instance of shoreline reinforcement in the vicinity of this shellfish.
-Monitoring in the area does not highlight any water quality issues which are likely to result from these modifications, the WFD morphology status of the water bodies in the area is 'high' and the WFD assessment has deemed the area to be 'not at risk' from morphological pressures.
+There are 10 instances of shoreline reinforcements, 1 area of maintenance dredging and 1 area of aggregate removal within 5 kilometres of the shellfish area.
+Monitoring does not indicate any water quality issues which are likely to be associated with these modifications and the WFD assessment of the risk posed to marine waters from marine morphology pressures deems the marine waters in and around this shellfish area to be 'not at risk'.
 Therefore, these modifications are unlikely to be affecting shellfish water quality in this shellfish area.